 Other useful helplines and websites:

-The information for this blog came from training in mental health first aid, and suicide awareness and prevention.
+The information for this blog came from training I have undertaken in mental health first aid, and suicide awareness and prevention.
 You can also find excellent, detailed information from Mind (which has a really helpful planning for a crisis page) and Rethink Mental Illness.